jjvanzon/Circular-Language-Spec/spec/interfaces/interface-aspect.md

 #### Reference-Interface in System Interface of Related List

 A list can centrally control the aspects of its items.
-Therefore, a list can control the __Interface__ aspect of its items, centrally setting the __Interface__ that all the items must support.
+Therefore, a list can control the __Interface__ aspect of its items, centrally setting the __Interface__ that all the items might support.

 The system commands to do this are placed inside a triangle that wraps together the members to control the __Interface__ aspect: